linux-kdevops/kdevops-history/docs/the-gen-hosts-ansible-role.md

 For blktests we aim to support a guest per target block driver.

-## Future enhancements to parallization with k8
+## Future enhancements to parallelization with k8

 It should be possible to evaluate using kubernetes (k8) as an alternative to just splitting up tests per target features one wants to test.
 Instead